petrosgks/Cyprus-DSA/README.md

 This project allows you to:

-Simulate N-1 disturbances on a simplified Cyprus transmission grid
+ -Simulate N-1 disturbances on a simplified Cyprus transmission grid

-Evaluate system stability dynamically
+ -Evaluate system stability

-Analyze LVRT/frequency events
+ -Analyze LVRT/frequency events

-Generate automated critical findings using LLMs
+ -Generate automated critical findings using LLMs

-Export graphical and textual reports